dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-deploy-without-cli.md

 ```bash
 kubectl apply -f application.yml
 ```

-As you can see, to run application we use mode named **dns**.
-In this mode to locate the Dapr application we use services with suffix `-dapr`.
+To run the application use the **dns** mode .
+In this mode to locate the Dapr application, use services with suffix `-dapr`.